0x5929/ST-SMS-BACKEND-SAMPLE/README.md

 for my fedora system, the path is : `/usr/pgsql-12/bin/`
 ---

+### **Add in the st-sms-creds.json file**
+1. This file is used for Google API access, needs to be there or SMS endpoints will fail
+2. This file is only stored locally in repo owner's drive, for security reasons
+3. For a new project, one can create such file by following the first eight steps in this [guide](https://robocorp.com/docs/development-guide/google-sheets/interacting-with-google-sheets)
+4. *Explanation* To elaborate on point 1, this file is used to access Google API, more specifically to mirror data from postgres db to Google Sheets (For school, BPPE compliance reasons)

 ### **Edit `core/settings/.env-template` file**

 1. Using your fav text editor to edit `/ST-SMS-Backend/core/settings/.env-template` file
-2. Rename the file to `.env` so it can be picked up by django
+2. Rename the file to `.<dev|test|prod>-env` so it can be picked up by django
+  - In dev environment, `manage.py` picks up the settings config
+  - In prod environment, `wgsi.py` or `agsi.py` will point towards the setting file desired.

 _Note:_ To generate a new secret key: `$ python manage.py shell`